snownontrace/snownontrace.github.io/lentivirus-transduction-SMG-epi-bud.md

 	- Each bud will need 5 µL Matrigel stock for culture.
 Adjust amount based on your needs.
 	- Matrigel stock has to be thawed at low temperature to prevent premature solidification, and it can take several hours to completely thaw.

-1. Please follow the following protocols to obtain single epithelial buds of embryonic salivary glands from E13-E13.5 mice.
+1. Please follow the protocols below to obtain single epithelial buds of embryonic salivary glands.
 	- [Salivary gland isolation and culture](./salivary-gland-isolation-and-culture.html)
 	- [Isolation of salivary gland epithelial buds](./isolate-salivary-gland-epithelial-buds.html)